DPDK/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 --------------

 In order to enable this virtual crypto PMD, user must:

-* Export the environmental variable AESNI_MULTI_BUFFER_LIB_PATH with the path where the library was extracted.

 * Build the multi buffer library (explained in Installation section).